IBM/transformers-struct-guidance/README.md

 # Structural Guidance for Transformer Language Models

 This repository accompanies the paper "Structural Guidance for Transformer Language Models" published in ACL 2021.
-It includes inplementation for Parsing-as-Language-Modelling and structural scaffolding for Transformer language models.
+It includes inplementation of Parsing-as-Language-Modelling and structural scaffolding for Transformer language models.

 ## Environment